Claudette Werleigh

 In 1999 Werleigh became Director at the Life & Peace Institute in Uppsala, Sweden, and then in 2007 Secretary General and in 2010 Peace Envoy of the Catholic peace organization Pax Christi International in Brussels, Belgium.

 Background

 Claudette was born in 1946, in Cap-Haïtien in a well-to-do family.
 Her parents exported coffee and in addition her mother had a shop.
 Her father was a former MP, but withdrew from politics before Claudette was born.
-Claudette went to elementary and secondary schools run by nuns, studied diverse subjects, including medicine and pedagogy, in Spain, the US, Mexico and Haiti and she obtained a license in law and economics at the university in Port-au-Prince.
+Claudette attended Catholic institutions for her primary and secondary schooling, studied diverse subjects, including medicine and pedagogy, in Spain, the US, Mexico, and Haiti and she obtained an undergraduate degree in law and economics at Université d'État d'Haïti in Port-au-Prince.
 In 1978 she was registered as a lawyer.

 Career

 In 1968-70 Werleigh worked as a medical technician and chemist in the US, in 1971-73 as a physiologist in Switzerland and in 1973-74 as an adult educator in Haiti.
 In 1970, she married George Werleigh, a professor of economics and a prominent figure in the social-democratic party PANPRA (the National Progressive Revolutional Haitian Party).
 The couple had two daughters.

 Werleigh engaged in social and educational work in a number of non governmental organizations in the fields of adult literacy and humanitarian relief.
 In 1975 she joined Catholic Emergency Aid for Haiti and was from 1976 to 1987 Secretary General in Haiti National Caritas, travelling all around the country.
 From 1983 to 1987 she was Caribbean Coordinator for Caritas International.
 In 1979, Werleigh founded ITECA (Institute of Technology and Animation) one of Haiti's most important educational organizations.

 She helped found the League for women's empowerment ("Lig Pouvwa Fanm"), an organization of women seeking political and economic equality and promoting women's participation in politics.
 It was important to bridge the gulf separating different worlds, the poor and the affluent, women and power structures.
 Women were the backbone of society and had a great capacity for peace-making.